Top 10 Things To Do In Sigiriya In Sri Lanka: Mystical Heights And Ancient Sights

 Photo: Ibbs2019 / Wikimedia Commons

 If you’re up for a hike with fewer tourists, Pidurangala Rock is your go-to.
 A short but scenic climb brings you to a panoramic viewpoint overlooking Sigiriya Rock.
 On the way up, explore a reclining Buddha statue and an ancient monastery.
-It’s one of the most rewarding and budget-friendly things to do in Sigiriya, Sri Lanka.
+It’s one of the most rewarding and budget-friendly activities to do in Sigiriya, Sri Lanka.

 3. Visit The Sigiriya Museum